fhardison/sidgwick-writer/src/sidgwick.md

 **§ 1.** The Article *ὀ ἡ τό* gives a good deal of trouble to the learner before its use is fully mastered, and it is best therefore to explain the main points about it at the very first.

-There is no word in Greek for *a, an*. it is simply omitted: or the Indefinite Pronoun *τις*, 'a certain one,' is used.
+There is no word in Greek for *a, an*: it is simply omitted: or the Indefinite Pronoun *τις*, 'a certain one,' is used.
 The Greek Article means *the*, and it is used (broadly speaking) wherever we use *the*, but also in some places where we do not.
 It is these latter which constitute the difficulty to the beginner.

 ## § 2.
 Position of the Article with Adjectives.